cagov/design-system/components/agency-footer/readme.md

 ## When and how to use it

 The site footer goes on all pages of your website.
-This is a required component when using the Design System.

 Examples of links that go in the site footer include: